- Parents First Call

 5. Collaborate with other Advocacy groups (i.e. NDSS and The Arc of Massachusetts) to work together on common legislative priorities and to participate in rallies, legislative receptions, and advocacy days, that will advance the MDSC legislative priorities.

-6. Increase the capacity of the Task Force through providing in-service training opportunities on various legislative advocacy best practices.
+6. Increase the capacity of the Committee through providing in-service training opportunities on various legislative advocacy best practices.